hypfvieh/dbus-java/README.md

    - `ReceivingService` will now throw `IllegalThreadPoolStateException` (subclass of `IllegalStateException`) instead of `IllegalStateException` directly
    - Use `BusAddress` internally instead of Strings
    - Use subclasses of `BusAddress` in Tcp/UnixTransport
+   - Added method `isBusType(String)` to `BusAddress` class which allows checking which kind of transport is used case-insensitive and null-safe

 ##### Changes in 4.1.0 (2022-05-23):
    - Fixed regression not allowing to use classes directly implementing `DBusInterface` to be exported on the bus ([#157](https://github.com/hypfvieh/dbus-java/issues/157))